Developer: Sonic Team Japan | Year of Release: 1993 | Platform(s): Mega CD | Genre: Platform | Reviewed on: Xbox 360

-I have no idea who said that.
-I found the quote randomly on the Interweb a while ago but man does it speak the truth.
+I found this quote randomly on the Interweb a while ago but man does it speak the truth.
 This is the mindset serious gamers should have.
 This is the old-school gamer mindset.
 This is my mindset.
 “Games recently are too simple.
 You should die if you make one slight mistake.”
 Okay, maybe not necessarily die but you should at least be punished for it.
-And that brings me to 1993′s Sonic CD.
+And that brings me to 1993’s Sonic CD.

 Sonic the Mixtape